 The surgical technique will involve an incision along the base of your thumb.
-The surgeon will remove a small bone in your hand, the trapezium, and then reconstruct the joint space with a tendon to stabilize the thumb.
+The surgeon will remove a small bone in your hand, the trapezium, and then reconstruct the joint space with a tendon to avoid any future instability.
 This procedure is performed under general anesthesia.
 You will be asleep for the entire procedure.
 Your surgeon may also recommend a block.
-Your procedure will take approximately 3 hours- including recovery time.
-You will also be required to have a driver the day of surgery.
+Your